vertec-io/bevy_eventwork/crates/eventwork_sync/README.md

 ## Overview

-**eventwork_sync** is a server-side Bevy plugin that automatically synchronizes ECS components to connected clients using bincode serialization.
+eventwork_sync is a server-side Bevy plugin that automatically synchronizes ECS components to connected clients using bincode serialization.
 It's designed for high-performance, high-throughput applications like robotics control, industrial automation, and multiplayer games.

 ### Key Features

-- ✅ **Automatic Synchronization** - Components are automatically sent to subscribed clients
+- Automatic synchronization of components to subscribed clients
-- ✅ **Bincode Serialization** - Fast binary serialization, no reflection required
+- Fast binary serialization using bincode
-- ✅ **Opt-In Per Component** - Only components you register are synchronized
+- Opt-in per component registration
-- ✅ **Mutation Support** - Clients can request component changes (with authorization)
+- Client mutation support with authorization
-- ✅ **High Performance** - Message conflation and rate limiting prevent overwhelming clients
+- Message conflation and rate limiting for performance
-- ✅ **Configurable** - Control update rates, conflation, and authorization policies
+- Configurable update rates and authorization policies

 ---